Reconsider your need to travel to Burkina Faso due to the high threat of terrorism and kidnapping.

 Ouagadougou 01, Burkina Faso

-You can also obtain consular assistance from the Australian High Commission in Ghana:
+You can also get consular assistance from the Australian High Commission in Ghana.

 Australian High Commission, Accra